 Born and raised in Portland, Ball now lives and works in Chiloquin, Oregon, which is part of her ancestral homelands.

-Multidisciplinary artist Natalie Ball is the winner of the 2018 Betty Bowen Award.
-The award, juried by the Betty Bowen Committee, comes with an unrestricted cash award of $15,000 and a solo exhibition at SAM.
-Founded in 1977 to continue the legacy of local arts advocate and supporter Betty Bowen, the annual award honors a Northwest artist for their original, exceptional, and compelling work.
+Natalie Ball is the 2018 winner of the Betty Bowen Award.
+Established in 1977 to honor the legacy of Betty Bowen—an enthusiastic supporter of Northwest contemporary art—the annual award celebrates a Northwest artist for their original, exceptional, and compelling work.